 that our fears and our hopes will become indistinguishable

-from the fear and the hope of all who are oppressed.
+from the fears and the hopes of all who are oppressed.

 Help us turn isolation into wholeness,